testcontainers/testcontainers-dotnet/docs/api/create_docker_container.md

 Both `ENTRYPOINT` and `CMD` allows you to configure an executable and parameters, that a container runs at the start.
 By default, a container will run whatever `ENTRYPOINT` or `CMD` is specified in the Docker container image.
 At least one of both configurations is necessary.
 The container builder implementation supports `WithEntrypoint(params string[])` and `WithCommand(params string[])` to set or override the executable.
 Ideally, the `ENTRYPOINT` should set the container's executable, whereas the `CMD` sets the default arguments for the `ENTRYPOINT`.

-Instead of running NGINX, the following container configuration overrides the default start and just test the NGINX configuration file.
+Instead of running the NGINX application, the following container configuration overrides the default start procedure of the image and just tests the NGINX configuration file.

 ```csharp
 _ = new TestcontainersBuilder<TestcontainersContainer>()